In fact, you can choose to stop acting as an agent (somebody’s attorney) at any time.

-The attorneyship would end as soon as the donor dies.
-If you had already registered the EPA you would need to contact the Office of the Public Guardian (OPG) and send them:
+As a rule, the lasting power of attorney (LPA) would end when the donor dies.
+You would need to notify the Office of the Public Guardian and send them certain documents, including:

 - A copy of the donor’s death certificate.

-- The original enduring power of attorney (EPA).
+- The original lasting power of attorney (LPA).

 Office of the Public Guardian